xieyuheng/inner/persons/peirce/1867-the-logic-notebook.md

   we do not know the rules in advance, we can only observe the sentences and guess the rules.

+  Maybe we shoud understand "genus" as formal concept here.

 I am convinced that this is a very awkward way of taking hold of the matter.